Single and looking for a little excitement? Bored of your American mate? Well, you should really marry a French guy like I did.

 It’s fun to hear people botch your last name

 Diane War-Werg-Varny-Vern.
 Sorry, how do you say that?
 That’ll be a regular occurrence at doctors’ offices, for restaurant reservations and whenever a telemarketer calls if you’re living in the U.S. If your last name is Smith or something equally unexciting, you’ll be thrilled to marry a French guy for the cool last name alone.
-Getting hitched to a French guy means you get a fancy new last name that will have your friends and family struggling every time they try to say it.
+Getting hitched to a France guy means you get a fancy new last name that will have your friends and family struggling every time they try to say it.
 Let the good times roll!

 The accent never gets old